 Soups and Sandwiches

 We recently took Ella for her first fondue experience.
 We went to The Chalet, by the Fairmont Chateau Whistler.
 It’s actually their golf clubhouse in the summer months, but in winter they turn it into a winter wonderland with fairy lights, lanterns and fire pits.
-Ella was quickly sorted with a high chair, crayons, and her own Egyptian lemonade mocktail in a sealed jungle juice container.
+Ella was quickly sorted with a high chair, crayons and her own Egyptian lemonade mocktail in a sealed jungle juice container.

-We opted for the full fondue experience with Ella just digging in on our food, although there is a kids menu if needed.
+We opted for the full fondue experience with Ella just digging in on our food, although there is a kids’ menu if needed.
 Armed with a three-prong fork we gave Ella the task of getting Mom and Dad bread, while we dealt with the actual cheese dunking.
 Be aware that the molten cheese contains Emmenthal, Gruyère, white wine (the alcohol cooks off) and kirsch, so it does have a distinctive taste that some kids might not love.
 We were also busy putting our AAA Alberta beef in the fondue broth, Ella loved to pop the little slivers of steak in her mouth.

 By 7:15 PM she was starting to look a bit droopy, and then the chocolate fondue appeared.
-We had to strap her down in the high chair to stop her simply putting her face into the lightly, bubbling mixture of milk and dark chocolate.
-There were strawberries, pineapple, banana bread, marshmallow, and biscotti to dip — she didn’t know where to start.
+We had to strap her down in the high chair to stop her from simply putting her face into the lightly, bubbling mixture of milk and dark chocolate.
+There were strawberries, pineapple, banana bread, marshmallow and biscotti to dip — she didn’t know where to start.
 While she was distracted we got a nightcap from the Schnapps Wagon, a beautifully ornate wooden cart filled with equally beautiful liquors.

 If the kids just can’t stay at the table any longer consider a nice evening stroll, with a sugary kick.
 The Rocky Mountain Chocolate Factory has glass cabinets filled with toffee apples, fudge, and something called a “bear claw” that I personally think every visitor to Whistler should try.
 You can smell Cow’s Whistler before you see it on the stroll.
 Known for their yummy ice cream, look out for the new moonan bread and moo malt crunch options.

 This is by no means a complete list, as a foodie and a mom I could keep going for quite some time, but Whistler.com has a handy dining guide you can also consult.
 Another good dining post is our guide to comfort food in Whistler, so make sure you check that out!

 If you’re planning on coming with the family, let the team at Whistler.com do the heavy lifting on the accommodation and transportation front, so you can plan the fun stuff — like fondue!